appsec.fyi

 Discover

 I find articles, tools, writeups, and talks across the web — from Twitter, RSS feeds, Hacker News, Reddit, and security mailing lists.
-When something is worth saving, I bookmark and categorize it under one of 22 topics.
-A browser extension lets me do this in one click without leaving the page.
+When something is worth saving, I bookmark it and file it under one of 25 topic collections.
+A Chrome extension lets me do this in one click without leaving the page; visitors can also propose links via the Submit page.

 2